What does the treatment involve?

 So, why is PRK not practiced on all patients who want laser surgery?
 The answer is simple: because of the recovery time and the possible postoperative discomfort over the first few days.

-Removal of the epithelium requires a new re-epithelialisation or growth of a new skin, which will take three days or so, during which the patient may present discomfort and their eyesight may not be optimum, which is why relative rest is required during that period.
+Removal of the epithelium requires a new re-epithelialisation or growth of a new skin, which will take three days or so.
+During this time, the patient may present discomfort and their eyesight may not be optimum, which is why relative rest is required during that period.

-In addition, once the cornea is re-epithelialised, the increase in visual acuity until reaching definitive vision may be 3 to 6 weeks, while with the LASIK technique, visual recovery is usually much shorter, 2 or 3 days.
+In addition, once the cornea is re-epithelialised, the period from an increase in visual acuity until reaching definitive vision may be 3 to 6 weeks.
+While with the LASIK technique, visual recovery is usually much shorter, 2 or 3 days.
 The visual result two months after the operation is similar in both techniques.

 How is it performed?